Adapting your home: The Kitchen

 • The oven should be side opening or have a drop-down retractable door, with non-tilt shelves and controls that are no higher than 1000mm from floor level

-• The oven should be in a housing that allows for the central shelf to be level with the adjacent worktop
+• The oven should be in housing that allows for the central shelf to be level with the adjacent worktop.

 • An extractor hood will reduce the amount of steam generated at face level.
 Controls should be within easy reach.